Behaviors of a Multi-Millionaire

 After the run there was this mass exodus from technology to the energy sector.
 Many people who invested at the top of the tech growth cycle were left wondering “why am I not seeing all this growth everyone is talking about”?

-If you had access to this chart, you would have seen where the money was going and understood where it was all going.
+If you had access to this chart, you would have seen where the money was going.
 This knowledge will help you have diamond hands.
 Speaking of diamond hands check out my diamond hands shirts on my store.

 To wrap this all up, reviewing the market behavior will help you make better trades because you will understand the relationship on a deeper level.
 Visualizing the markets helps you make more logical trades.
 Learning market behavior will allow you to spot patterns.
 Patterns will help you earn more than the typical retail investor, they'll make you a millionaire investor.

 Once you've learned these skills you'll likely want to learn more about why you should consider Firing Your Financial Advisor.